-- Sick pay for Contractors that pays out if you suffer an illness or injury that prevents you from working
+- Sick pay for contractors, that pays out if you suffer an illness or injury that prevents you from working

-- Pays a monthly income after a deferment period of your choice
+- Pays a monthly income after a waiting period

 - Can pay out an income until retirement if you are unable to return to work

-- You can protect up to 70% of your income
+- You can protect up to 60% of your earnings

-- Your adviser will find you the best policy to suit your individual needs
+- CMME will find you a policy to suit your individual circumstances

-Whilst permanent employees have the benefit of at least 3 months pay in the event of accident or sickness, as a contractor you are exposed to financial loss the first morning that you are unable to arrive on site, fit and ready to work.
-There are ways that you can protect yourself from hardship.
+Whilst permanent employees have often the benefit of at least 3 months’ pay in the event of an accident or illness, as a contractor you are exposed to a potential financial loss the first morning that you are unable to arrive at your clients’ site, fit and ready to work.
+There are ways that you can protect yourself in this situation.

-You can preserve your current standard of living by setting aside a monthly figure towards permanent health insurance (PHI).
-These policies will support you financially if you are unable to work and can even maintain your standard of living through to retirement if you suffer a more serious illness or accident.
+You can preserve your current standard of living by paying monthly for an Income Protection plan.
+These policies will support you financially if you are unable to work for an extended period due to accident or illness.

-We aim to clear up some of the confusion that surrounds this type of protection, cut through the jargon, advise you of the important questions to ask of providers and help you decide what type of cover is best suited to your situation.
-For those that already enjoy the protection of this type of cover we provide a check list against which to compare your existing policy to ensure that it is up to scratch.
+We will clear up some of the confusion that surrounds this type of protection and cut through the jargon.
+For those that already enjoy the protection of this type of cover we provide a free checking service to ensure it still meets your needs.

-A suggestion for contractors who are short of funds at the moment is to take a short waiting period initially but extend this term after finances improve and you no longer require such immediate protection.
+A suggestion for contractors who currently have limited access to funds is to take a short waiting period initially but possibly extend this as savings grow.

-It is possible to protect up to 70% of your income.
+It is possible to protect up to 60% of your income.
 Try to be realistic when looking at a figure that you will need so you be unwell.
-Whilst it is fair to say that you may be able to cut back on many areas if necessary, there will be some luxuries that develop a significance far greater if you are ill over an extended period.
-To retain a car for mobility or perhaps subscribe to cable television could become essentials to your situation if long term illness strikes.
-You may need to fund help at home and pay for changes to the house to make it more suitable for your condition.
-Although this is a depressing subject it is one that needs to be fronted.
-Unfortunately comfort in ill health is often a question of relative financial health and the last thing that you will want holding back your convalescence will be financial worries.
+Whilst it is fair to say that you may be able to cut back on many areas if necessary, there will be some area that will come more sharply into focus.
+To retain a car for mobility, pay for help at home or change your property may be really important.
+Although this can be depressing subject it is one that needs to be addressed.
+Comfort in ill health can often be a question of relative financial health and you want to get back to good health without financial worries.

-Looking at the potential impact of you never being able to return to work, you should always ensure that policies should cover you to your chosen retirement date for instance age 60 or 65.
-You must look carefully at the date that your pension is expected to pay out (remember the state 'old age pension' will not begin until 65 for men and now also 65 for most women contractors) and you may suffer penalties for taking some of your existing pensions early.
+Looking at the potential impact of you never being able to return to work, you should always ensure that a policy covers you to your chosen retirement date for instance age 60 or 65.
+You must look carefully at the date that your pension is expected to pay out and you may suffer significant penalties for taking some of your existing pension early.

-Particularly important in the event of a longer-term claim is the impact of the cost of living on your chosen income level.
-It is essential to inflation proof your benefit. £2000 per month will have a fraction of the spending power in 10 years time as it has today.
-It is possible to maintain the value of your benefits by ensuring that the amount insured increases by a set amount each year (often known as indexation or escalation).
-Options could be by 3%, 5% or the government Retail Price Index (RPI).
-Be realistic when agreeing this figure with an advisor or the company- it is important that the figure is high enough to be of value to you in the future if you were claiming.
+Particularly important in the event of a longer-term claim is the impact of the cost of living on your chosen benefit level.
+It is essential to inflation proof your benefit. £2000 per month will have less spending power in 10 years time.
+It is possible to maintain the value of your benefits by ensuring that the amount insured increases by a set amount each year.
+Be realistic when agreeing this figure with an advisor - it is important that the figure is high enough to be of value to you in the future if you were claiming.

 Your home may be repossessed if you do not keep up repayments on your mortgage.